lazymeadow/best-ever-chat/README.md

 #### Database:
 1. Setup a local MySql database.
 2. Import `install/bestChat.sql` to get the schema and tables.
-3. Make a user 'bestChat' with the password in `tornado_chat.py` and (at least) the following permissions to the `bestchat` schema: DELETE, EXECUTE, INSERT, SELECT, SHOW, VIEW, UPDATE
+3. Make a user 'bestChat' with the password in `chat.cfg` and (at least) the following permissions to the `bestchat` schema: DELETE, EXECUTE, INSERT, SELECT, SHOW, VIEW, UPDATE